Grains mixed, livestock lower

-Grain futures were mixed Wednesday in early trading on the Chicago Board of Trade.
+Grain futures were higher in early trading on the Chicago Board of Trade.

 Beef and pork were lower on the Chicago Mercantile Exchange.